Riding the Trend or Protecting Profits | Newell Brands Inc. (NWL)

-Newell Brands Inc. (NASDAQ:NWL) went up by 4.63% from its latest closing price compared to the recent 1-year high of $20.83.
-The company’s stock price has collected 6.40% of gains in the last five trading sessions.
-MarketWatch.com reported 7 hours ago that Newell Brands Inc. stock outperforms market on strong trading day
+Newell Brands Inc. (NASDAQ:NWL) went up by 0.85% from its latest closing price compared to the recent 1-year high of $21.60.
+The company’s stock price has collected 4.53% of gains in the last five trading sessions.
+MarketWatch.com reported 7 hours ago that Newell Brands Inc. stock rises Tuesday, still underperforms market

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.